-SCAND 12: Elementary NorwegianInstructor: Aino Rinhaug
+SCAND 13: Elementary NorwegianInstructor: Aino Rinhaug

 Discussion, four hours.
+Enforced requisite: course 12.
 P/NP or letter grading.
+Online course.

-SCAND 2: Elementary SwedishInstructor: Johanna Karlsson
+SCAND 3: Elementary SwedishInstructor: Johanna Karlsson

 Discussion, four hours.
-Enforced requisite: course 1.
+Enforced requisite: course 2.
 P/NP or letter grading.

 Lecture, three hours.
 Not open for credit to students with credit for course 40W.
 All readings in English.
 Comparison of journeys of heroes.
-Readings in mythology, legend, folktale, and epic, including “Nibelungenlied,” “Volsunga saga,” “Eddas,” and “Beowulf.”
+Readings in mythology, legend, folktale, and epic, including “Nibelungenlied,” “Volsunga saga,” “Eddas,” and “Beowuld.”
 Cultural and historic backgrounds to texts.
 P/NP or letter grading.